stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

 ## Deployment Incentives

-Deployment incentives for priority multiplexing are similar to those for bandwidth declaration for app-limited flows as in {{applimited-incentives}}: endpoints that correctly declare priority information will experience better quality of service on SPUD-enabled networks, and SPUD-enabled networks get information that allows them to better manage traffic.
+Deployment incentives for priority multiplexing are similar to those for bandwidth declaration for app-limited flows as in {{applimited-incentive}}: endpoints that correctly declare priority information will experience better quality of service on SPUD-enabled networks, and SPUD-enabled networks get information that allows them to better manage traffic.